teivah/100-go-mistakes/docs/index.md

 ### Not knowing which type of receiver to use (#42)

+???+ info "TL;DR"

-**TL;DR**: The decision whether to use a value or a pointer receiver should be made based on factors such as the type, whether it has to be mutated, whether it contains a field that can’t be copied, and how large the object is.
+    The decision whether to use a value or a pointer receiver should be made based on factors such as the type, whether it has to be mutated, whether it contains a field that can’t be copied, and how large the object is.
 When in doubt, use a pointer receiver.

 Choosing between value and pointer receivers isn’t always straightforward.
 Let’s dis- cuss some of the conditions to help us choose.